Twitter responds to Musk's claims, calls them 'excuses' - NewsBreak

 Twitter responds to Musk's claims, calls them 'excuses'

-Twitter denied in a court filing that it had deprived its would-be acquirer, billionaire and Tesla CEO Elon Musk , of necessary information or misrepresented details about its business.
+SAN FRANCISCO — (AP) — Twitter denied in a court filing that it had deprived its would-be acquirer, billionaire and Tesla CEO Elon Musk, of necessary information or misrepresented details about its business.
 Musk originally made those charges to justify his attempt to back out of a $44 billion deal to buy the social platform, which he later claimed was infested with much larger numbers of “spam bots” and fake accounts than Twitter had disclosed.

 That fate of that acquisition, which Musk agreed to without taking the time to examine the details of Twitter’s business, now rests with a Delaware court where Twitter sued to force Musk to complete the deal.
 The case is scheduled to go to trial on October 17.